What is a Virtual Partner / Virtual Business Manager (VBM)?

 A VBM manages the day-to-day activities of a client’s business using his or her skills, knowledge and experience with business tools, systems, and strategies.

-A VBM has the communication skills that enables him or her to excel in working with high-end clients, their team, and customers.
+A VBM has the communication skills that enable him or her to excel in working with high-end clients, their team, and customers.

 VBMs love what they do – they get to structure their work environment in a way that gives them the most satisfaction and fulfillment from being a VBM.